Art of Business puts a spotlight on Margaret Landis, Owner of Details Salon and Spa, to shed light on how to retain salon clients and employees.

 • Utilization and productivity percentage.

-or contact a local sales consultant to get started on goals for the new year and the new decade.
+Contact your Art of Business Salon Business Specialist to get started on goals for the new year and new decade.